SonarSource/helm-chart-sonarqube/README.md

 --------------

 This chart was based on the great work done on the [Oteemo chart](https://github.com/Oteemo/charts/tree/master/charts/sonarqube).
-We would like to thank everyone who contributed and for their great work on this project.
+We would like to thank everyone who contributed for their great work on this project.

 License
 -------